-For traveling the world, there’s simply no substitute for well-made, high-quality luggage.
+There's simply no substitute for well-made, high-quality travel luggage.
 Sure, you can get by with cheaper bags — and I'm including many “designer” brands here — but as I recently learned, you'll inevitably pay for badly constructed luggage in other, potentially far more expensive ways.

 Cheap luggage is a classic case of being penny wise and pound foolish.
 As an example, I recently had a spot of trouble with a piece of travel luggage.
 I received a laptop bag, gratis, from some company that was giving them away at a conference or trade show or something (I don't actually remember which).